james1968/CV/CV.md

 *Senior Manager*
 Working in Global Banking Operation Excellence Business line focused on trading systems implementations.

+**Deloitte** (Sept 2006 to Dec 2008)
+*Senior Manager*
+Working in Global Banking Operation Excellence Business line focused on trading systems implementations.

+**Lloyds TSB - Financial Markets** (Aug 2004 to Aug 2006)
+*IT Business Analyst*
+Working in Financial Markets area of the bank, developing new features for their derivatives trading application.

+**Summit Systems International** (April 1999 to Aug 2004)
+*IT Business Analyst*
+Working as a business analyst within a software development company providing derivative trading solutions to many of the top UK investment banks.
+I was involved in product development and implementations at both green field sites as well as new supporting delivery of new features to existing clients.
+I became proficient in SQL to help analyse data issues as well becoming familiar with the code base for areas of the system.

 ##Interests
 Running - I am a keen runner, regularly taking part in races from 10k up to marathon, as well as numerous triathlons.
 Cricket - having previously played minor county cricket I now run my son's age group at Beaconsfield Cricket Club and am a qualified level 2 cricket coach.
 Psychology - I have a keen interest in psychology, the psychology of personalities and mental health.
+I also enjoy intellectual challenges and am a member of Mensa.